-AP World History Study Tips
+AP World History Exam: 4 Essential Study Tips

 #1: We All Scream for Historical Themes

 I'm sure you've been screaming with delight throughout your entire reading of this article because the themes are so thrilling.
 Seriously, though, they're super important for doing well on the final exam.
-Knowledge of specific facts about different empires and regions throughout history will be of little use on the AP test if you can't weave that information together to construct a larger narrative.
+Knowledge of specific facts about different empires and regions throughout history will be of little use on the test if you can't weave that information together to construct a larger narrative.

 #2: Practice Outlining Essays (Especially the DBQ)

-It’s critical to write well-organized, coherent essays on the AP test, but statistics indicate that a large majority of students struggle with this aspect of the exam.
-In 2015, the average score on the DBQ was just 3 out of 9 points - ouch.
-That means most students had trouble incorporating all the documents into their argument in a way that flowed logically.
-I guarantee that you can earn much more than 3 points on the DBQ and other essay questions if you consistently practice writing outlines that follow the directions and stay focused on the main topic.
+So clearly, it can be tough to do well on the DBQ.
+However, I guarantee you can score well on the DBQ and other essay questions if you consistently practice writing outlines that follow the instructions and stay focused on the main topic.
 Try to become a pro at planning out your ideas by the time the exam rolls around.

 #3: Know Your Chronology